RobTillaart/PCA9634/README.md

 In case you experience issues with this function on your chips (non-PCA9634), please give feedback, so the documentation can be improved.

-For further details of the development, see - #10 (comment)
+For further details of the development, see - #10 (PCA9634 repo)

 ### LEDOUT

 Experimental, needs testing, read datasheet 7.3.6

-The LEDOUT0 (12) and LEDOUT1 (13) registers can be used to set the
+The LEDOUT0 (12) ..
+LEDOUT1 (13) registers can be used to set the
 operational mode how each channel / LED is controlled.
 The typical use case is to use PWM per channel but one can also set a channel / LED fully ON or OFF.